This article is written for clients or patients and covers everything you need to know about your first telehealth

 The SMS invitation that you might receive will look similar to the one shown below:

-Once you click on the Join the call button or the web address shown in the SMS, you may be asked to take a photo of yourself for identification as well as fill in your first and last name.
+Once you click on the Join the call button or the link shown in the SMS, you may be asked to take a photo of yourself for identification as well as fill in your first and last name.
 These questions depend on how your healthcare provider has configured their account and so your healthcare provider can identify you for security purposes.
-The photo and personal details are not stored anywhere on the Coviu system.
+The photo and personal details are NOT stored anywhere on the Coviu system.

-You will also be prompted by your browser to "enable camera and microphone" in the upper left hand corner.
-Please click ALLOW to enable.
+You will also be prompted by your browser to enable your camera and microphone on the upper left hand corner.
+Please click Allow to enable.
+Do NOT click on the Restart Camera button.

-Now you will arrive in the Waiting Area, ready for your healthcare provider to let you in and start the session.
+You will arrive in a virtual Waiting Room, ready for your healthcare provider to let you in and start the session.
 Enjoy the range of on-hold music options while you wait.

 How to prepare for your session